Tomlevron/multi-channel-audio-recorder/README.md

 # PyAudio Multi-Channel Recorder

 Welcome to the PyAudio Multi-Channel Recorder repository.
 This utility is designed to record audio from multiple channels simultaneously using the PyAudio library.
 It comes with the ability to save backup recordings, define recording durations, and a command-line interface to customize various parameters.
 Moreover, you can break the total recording time into smaller recording durations.
+This simple code is versatile and can be used with different recorders connected to a computer via USB.
+In the past, I've personally used this with a ZOOM H5n recorder, which worked well.
 ## Features

 - Detection and selection of the input device.